miptleha/miptleha-blog/_posts/2020-03-11-Changed into everything clean.md

 The next day on TV
 confused Minister of Trade
 and said:

-- Stocks of bread and essentials allow us to proudly claim that hunger and a shortage of goods do not threaten us.
+-Stocks of bread and essentials allow us to proudly claim that hunger and a shortage of goods do not threaten us.
 Here are the numbers.

-- Oh! - said the population and bought more flour and cereals.
+-Oh! - said the population and bought more flour and cereals.

 The Minister of Agriculture danced on the podium for credibility and said joyfully:

-- An unprecedented harvest!
+-An unprecedented harvest!
 Hope for export!
 We are reborn!
 The bins are cracking!

-- In even how! - the population was horrified and ran to convert savings into foreign currency.
+-In even how! - the population was horrified and ran to convert savings into foreign currency.

-- Real estate prices will fall!
+-Real estate prices will fall!
 To each student in a penthouse!
-Soon!
-- the Minister of Construction blurted out without frowning.
+Soon! - the Minister of Construction blurted out without frowning.

-“What is it, huh?” - the population howled and ran to buy kerosene, kerosene lamps, firewood and coal.
+-What is it, huh? - the population howled and ran to buy kerosene, kerosene lamps, firewood and coal.

-- The modern army on a contract basis.
+-The modern army on a contract basis.
 Tomorrow already.
 And the grenades of the new system.
-In the world there are none.
-- the Minister of Defense said solidly.
+In the world there are none. - the Minister of Defense said solidly. - Well, no problems, have a lot of money.
-- Well, what do we need?
-Money is darkness.
 Reserves, reserves and generally surplus.

-“Mom! ...” the population squeaked and began to dig dugouts.
+-Mom! ... - the population squeaked and began to dig dugouts.

-- Everything's OK!
+-Everything's OK!
 You understand?!
-COOL!!! - inspired the President.
-“We could build communism today.”
+COOL!!! - inspired the President. - We could build communism today.
-The only thing that stops us is that all of us will start doing nefig.
+The only thing that stops us is that all of us will start doing nothing.
 Therefore you can sleep peacefully!
 There is no more stable!
 Pensioners buy caviar in buckets!
 I foresee a qualitative leap, jerk and leap.